ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/4-SpellsFeatsClassesItems.md

 Speak with Animals and Longstrider are AoE casts that last until long rest, dramatically decreasing the management necessary to prepare your adventuring party each morning.
 Shillelagh lasts until long rest and can be applied to a much wider variety of weapons, including spears, javelins, warhammers, tridents, and more.
 When not in combat, the Jump spell is an AoE ritual that can help your entire party reach high places.
 Valdacil's change to give wizards access to all ritual spells at level 1 is gone.

-Illithid Powers are [significantly revamped](https://www.nexusmods.com/baldursgate3/mods/5105?tab=files).
+Illithid Powers are [significantly revamped](https://www.nexusmods.com/baldursgate3/mods/5105?tab=files) with Illithid Powers Overhaul 2.
 If you choose to use the astral tadpole, Illithid Powers are very powerful in Act 3.

 My fork/patch of the PF2e Spells mod rebalances and fixes several spells.
 Phase Bolt is less powerful, for example, applying only a -1 AC per effect stack instead of -2.
 Other features of the mod (such as the action -> bonus action conversion and other PF2e features that are not spells) are removed.